 Learn through iteration

-Find statistics
+Find statistics (again)

 The most difficult part of the transformation is getting started because the first two components present a chicken and egg problem.
-You want to ask questions that you have data for and yet you only want to gather data that answer your questions.
-But don’t worry, through iteration you should be able to build up both.
+You want to ask questions that you have data for, yet you only want to gather data that answer your questions.
+But don’t worry; through iteration, you can build up both.

 Ask Questions That Have Objective Answers

 The opening quote in this chapter was from sabermetrician Bill James.
-You may know him and his work portrayed in “Moneyball” by Michael Lewis.
+You may know him and his work portrayed in the book Moneyball by Michael Lewis.
 He challenged much of the conventional wisdom within baseball by leveraging data.
-The quote is worth repeating here: “My job was to find questions about baseball that have objective answers, that’s all that I do, that’s all that I’ve done.”
-The focus he has is not on simply exploring and describing the data that is available, nor did he focus on creating colorful visualizations from the data.
-His focus was purely on finding good questions.
+Recall that he said, “My job was to find questions about baseball that have objective answers, that’s all that I do, that’s all that I’ve done.”
+His focus was not on simply exploring and describing the data that is available, nor did he focus on creating colorful visualizations from the data.
+His focus was finding good questions that have answers in the data.

-We discussed creating a good question in Chapter 1, but we want to reiterate that a good question has two qualities: it can be objectively answered with data and somebody wants to know the answer.
-While Bill James could have asked about the effect of stealing bases on player sponsorships, nobody (except maybe the players stealing bases) wanted to know that.
-He focused on relationships with runs scored, or players on base because those are the questions people wanted answered.
+Chapter 1 discussed creating a good question.
+Remember that a good question has two qualitiesit can be objectively answered with data and somebody wants to know the answer.
+Although Bill James could have asked about the effect of stealing bases on player sponsorships, nobody (except maybe the players stealing bases) wanted to know that.
+He focused on relationships with runs scored or players on base because those are the questions people wanted answered.
 The same is true in your work.
-While you can count blocked spam or create maps covered with botnet infections, if it’s not answering a practical question that someone wants answered it might have been a waste of time.
+Although you can count blocked spam or create maps covered with botnet infections, if it’s not answering a practical question that someone wants answered, it might be a waste of time.

 Knowing that someone cares about the answer can also help shape the question and make the analysis easier.
 Remember back in Chapter 1, we changed the question from asking how much spam was blocked to asking how much time employees spent dealing with unblocked spam.
-If, for example, you identified that nothing would change if employees spent less than an hour a week on unfiltered spam, the question then becomes “do employee spend more than an hour a week dealing with spam?”
+If, for example, you identified that nothing would change if employees spent less than an hour a week on unfiltered spam, the question then becomes “do employees spend more than an hour a week dealing with spam?”
 With that threshold in mind, you should be able to simplify the analysis.
-Rather than calculating how much time, you just need to know if it’s over an hour a week or not.
+Rather than calculating how much time, you just need to know if it’s over an hour a week.
 Context and purpose of the question can only clarify the work you do.

 Find and Collect Relevant Data

 As mentioned at the beginning of this section, data collection and asking good questions have a natural interdependency.
 The questions you ask depend on having data to answer them, yet you don’t want to collect data you’ll never use.
 Which comes first?
-Just from being in your environment you should have some concept of available data: proxy and firewall logs, server authentication logs and even data within the company ticketing system would be good candidates to start with.
+Just from being in your environment you should have some concept of available dataproxy and firewall logs, server authentication logs, and even data within the company ticketing system are all good candidates to start.
 Start there and form a few practical questions that data can answer.
-As you get the data to answer your questions, you may need to refine your questions and then you learn more about the data and refine again.
+As you get the data to answer your questions, you may need to refine your questions and then learn more about the data and refine again.